nrinaudo/nrinaudo.github.com/_articles/pl/ast.md

 Numbers simply evaluate to themselves.
 In order to express that, we'll need a symbol for the notion of _interprets to_, and the traditional one is $\Downarrow$.

-We can then formally express what a `Num` is interpreted as:
+We can then formally express what `Num` is interpreted as:

 \begin{prooftree}
   \AXC{$\texttt{Num}\ value \Downarrow value$}